NIHOPA/word2vec_pipeline/README.md

 Word2vec is a research and exploration pipeline designed to analyze biomedical grants, publication abstracts, and other natural language corpora.
 While this repository is primarily a research platform, it is used internally within the [Office of Portfolio Analysis](https://dpcpsi.nih.gov/opa/aboutus) at the [National Institutes of Health](https://www.nih.gov/).

-The word2vec pipeline is now **requires** python 3.
+The word2vec pipeline now **requires** python 3.
 When installing from a new environment the following may be useful

 ```
 sudo apt install libssl1.0* # For Ubuntu 18.04